OR WAIT 15 SECS

 Earlier this year, the FDA also awarded IMVAMUNE its first-ever "fast track" status to a smallpox vaccine -- a designation that is intended to facilitate the development and expedite the review of new therapies targeted at treating serious and life-threatening conditions.

 "While Bavarian Nordic will continue to take the lead in the development of IMVAMUNE under the NIAID program, we will closely collaborate with our commercial partner GlaxoSmithKline in pursuing future government programs, including the forthcoming Request for Proposal III," added Wulff.
-RFP-III will outline the
+RFP-III will outline the U.S. government's purchase of up to 60 million doses of a safe smallpox vaccine and is expected to be issued before year-end.

 * The award of RFP-II has been funded in full or in part with federal funds from the National Institute of Allergy and Infectious Diseases, the National Institutes of Health, Department of Health and Human Services, under Contract No. HHSN266200400072C, ADB Contract No. 1-AI-40072.